roderik333/t9rag/README.md

   --llm-top-p FLOAT         Top-p for the Ollama LLM  [default: 0.5] --n-results INTEGER       When querying the vector store, how many of
-                            results to return  [default: 5] --help                    Show this message and exit.
+                            results to return  [default: 5] --num-gpu                 Number of GPUs to use for Ollama LLM --help                    Show this message and exit.
 ```